paulwer/prisma-extension-cache-manager/README.md

 You can customize the ttl of the cache key.
 The plugin will use the first ttl only when originaly creating the cache entry.

+### (De-)Serialization

+This plugin serialize/deserialize some classes used by prisma to string with a prefix to deserialize it back when using cache later.
+You can customize this behavior by passing the prefixes property to the plugin while initialization.

 ## Planned features

 - more granular automatic uncaching